-Supplementary material that may be useful to other workers but which is not essential to the published paper may be lodged as an Accessory Publication, provided that the material is submitted with the paper for inspection by the referees.
+Supplementary material that may be useful to other workers but which is not essential to the published paper may be lodged as ‘Supplemental material for review’, provided that the material is submitted with the paper for inspection by the reviewers.
 This material will be made available from the Journal´s website, and a note to this effect should be included in the paper.

 If a part not yet published needs to be consulted for a proper understanding of the submitted paper, please provide a copy for use by the Editors and reviewers.